concur/concur-platform-sdk-dotnet/README.md

     if (receiptImage != null) Console.WriteLine("Successfully submitted a receipt to the report header");
 ```

-If you want to see how to obtain OAuth tokens our of a user's loginID and password, how to create expense entries for a report, how to submit receipt images to expense entries, how to access the configuration groups for a company, how to determine the allowed expense policies, how to determine the allowed payment types, or how to determine allowed expense types, please browse our Windows, Android, and iOS [samples](https://github.com/concur/concur-platform-sdk-dotnet/tree/master/sample).
+If you want to see how to obtain OAuth tokens from a user's loginID and password, how to create expense entries for a report, how to submit receipt images to expense entries, how to obtain the configuration groups for a company, how to determine the allowed expense policies, how to determine the allowed payment types, or how to determine allowed expense types, please browse our Windows, Android, and iOS [samples](https://github.com/concur/concur-platform-sdk-dotnet/tree/master/sample).

 # ConcurPlatform Library in Details